Rice Park Renovation Project

 Project Description: Rice Park is a significant public space in Saint Paul located on the block bounded by Washington Street, 5th Street, 4th Street, and Market Street.
 The park is 1.6 acres.
 In 2014, the Saint Paul Garden Club raised funds to address the need for improvements to Rice Park.
 The City developed a concept plan for phased improvements to the park.
-Successful private fundraising and public funds are supporting this project as it moves towards construction in the spring of 2018.
+Successful private fundraising with the help of the Saint Paul Parks Conservancy, Rice Park Association and Saint Paul Garden Club, and public funds are supporting this project as it moves towards construction in the spring of 2018.

 Project Background: Rice Park is a beloved public space at the heart of downtown Saint Paul.
 Rice Park was dedicated as Saint Paul’s first public space when it was given to the city in 1849.
 Since then, it has experienced many transformations and renovations as a popular green space in an urban area.
 It is a well-used urban park that serves many individuals and hosts numerous events including the Winter Carnival, Flint Hills Children Festival, the Ordway’s Summer Dance, and many more.

 The park will be closed May 14-October 2018 (tentative).
 Construction Fence will be installed May 22-23 and remain for the duration of construction.

 May 17, 2018- 10am Ground-breaking Ceremony

 January 3, 2018 - Tree removal will begin in Rice Park as part of the Rice Park Revitalization Project.
 Trees are being removed due to disease, safety, and for improved design.
 New tree plantings will being in summer 2018.

 September 29, 2017 - Plants will be removed and transplanted to other St Paul Park sites in preparation for construction next spring

 June - August 2017: Design Development

 Public Open House - April 8, 2015 5-7pm - Landmark Center